MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/set-up-open-shifts-across-locations.md

 ## Overview

-With the open shifts across locations feature in Shifts, your frontline managers can offer open shifts across multiple locations (teams) within an area for frontline workers to request.
+With the cross-location shifts feature in Shifts, your frontline managers can offer open shifts across multiple locations (teams) within an area for frontline workers to request.
 Workers can see and request open shifts that are available at other locations.

 With this feature, you can: